imarunner2/CIRC/pi/hamclock/README.md

 - You'll need the ability to telnet / ssh into the raspberry pi for this installation.
 This allows you to interact with the Raspberry PI from your workstation:
   - If you have a Mac you have a telnet client built in.
 (Go > Applications > Utilities > Terminal)
   - If you have a PC then you'll need to download something like [Putty](https://www.putty.org/)
+  - If you run Linux you can ssh from a terminal window.

-## Let's get the operating system installed:
+## Let's get the Hamclock's operating system installed:
 - Open the Pi imager:

 ![Raspberry Pi Imager](images/pi_imager.png "Raspberry Pi Imager")